frugalware/frugalware.gitlab.io/content/package/munin-node.md

 sha1sum = "2ae1910af4343492f02af7a2d8fdd32ab0250f27"
 depends = "['perl-net-server']"
 +++
 Munin is a tool for graphing all sorts of information about one or more servers and displaying it in a web interface.
-(Node){{< spoiler text="show files" >}}* /etc/logrotate.d/munin-node
+(Node){{< files text="show files" >}}* /etc/logrotate.d/munin-node
 * /etc/munin/plugin-conf.d/munin-node
 * /usr/bin/munin-get
 * /usr/bin/munin-node